The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## The Two Minute Potion

 Historically, FFXIV players have opted to use potions for the opening burst, for a lot of good reasons.
 A potion in the opener is sure to catch all raid buffs, will most likely not be interrupted by boss mechanics and ensures that you can get a second or third potion if available.
 Furthermore, it was almost always optimal.
-Endwalker is coming to shatter that reality a bit, and it isn’t just for Reaper, but for other jobs as well.
+Endwalker is coming to shatter that reality a bit, and it is not just for Reaper, but for other jobs as well.
 The two minute potion option is incredibly potent for Reaper, netting an additional 2000+ potency under potion if you are able to use it at the two minute mark.

-This isn’t without risk.
+This is not without risk.
 Due to the potion's cooldown, there is a small window where an opener potion would be better.
-Fights with a duration of between five to 6.5 minutes and between 9.5 to 11 minutes will always favor an opener potion because you can get a second or third respectively.
+Fights with a duration of between 5 to 6.5 minutes and between 9.5 to 11 minutes will always favor an opener potion because you can get a second or third respectively.
 There is also a chance that the boss may jump during the two minute potion window, which would overall lower its potency.

 Below you can see the effect of a potion used in the opener at six minutes vs. a potion used at two minutes, and then at 6:30.
 This chart shows us two things: losing a potion usage is never optimal and, if possible, the two minute potion is our best bet.